-Background and Significance of Problem/Issue (1⁄2 page)
+Background and Significance of the Problem $(1 - 1 \frac{1}{2})$ pages

 Briefly describe the background and significance of the identified problem.
-Citations required in this section.
+This should be two separate sections.
+Provide a section overview in this level one heading.
+Followed by these level two headings: